Gaiares: Gameplay

 Most horizontal shooters require the player's ship to come in contact with a capsule to gain weapons.
 In Gaiares the TOZ System device can be fired out like the R-Types Force, except each time it comes in contact with an enemy, it would inherit and learn its weapon; the player can steal from the same enemy repeatedly until the weapon's strength is maxed out.
 There are 18 weapons in total to be captured, and the appearance of each weapon varies depending on the strength meter.

+Marketing

+The 'professional gamer' who featured in magazine adverts for the US release was Jamie Bunker, who worked as a game tester at Renovation Products at the time of the original release.
+When Retro-Bit re-released the game in 2022, Jamie Bunker returned to recreate the original magazine advert to promote the re-release.

+Reception

-ReceptionGaiares was very well received.
+Gaiares was very well received.
 MegaTech opined it was "an excellent looking game, but by far the toughest horizontally scrolling shoot 'em up available on the Mega Drive".
 It was the first game to receive perfect scores in every category in GamePro.

 A 2002 review by Game Informer called it "a shooter masterpiece" and "perhaps the greatest of all horizontally scrolling 2D shooters."
 A 2008 retrospective review by IGN called it "an excellent shooter that has aged quite well since the sunset of the Genesis."